The Difference Between Being Patient Vs. Enabling Toxic Behavior + How to Become A Super Self-Regulator

 33:39 Why you cannot fix other people’s problems for them

-35:10 How to empower those you loveThis podcast and blog is for educational purposes only and is not intended as medical advice.
+35:10 How to empower those you loveThis podcast and blog are for educational purposes only and are not intended as medical advice.
 We always encourage each person to make the decision that seems best for their situation with the guidance of a medical professional.